 ASU 2011-04 requires additional disclosures with a particular focus on Level 3 measurements.
 ASU 2011-04 stipulates that quantitative information about significant unobservable inputs used in the Level 3 fair value measurement and a description of the Level 3 valuation processes be disclosed.
 Additionally, for nonfinancial assets, a nonpublic entity must disclose why the asset is being used in a manner different from its highest and best use.
-The Facilities did not have any Level 3 investments or assets being utilized in a manner differently from its highest and best use as of June 30, 2014.
+The Facilities did not have any Level 3 investments or assets being utilized in a manner differently from its highest and best use as of June 30, 2015.

-The following table includes the valuation of the Facilities investments measured at fair value by the above ASC Topic 820 fair value hierarchy levels as of June 30, 2015.
+The following table includes the valuation of the Facilities investments measured at fair value by the above ASC Topic 820 fair value hierarchy levels as of June 30, 2016.

-Investments Level 1 Level 2 Level 3 Value Federated treasury obligations \$ -0- \$ 19,103,258 \$ -0- \$ 19,103,258 instruments consist of cash and cash equivalents, accounts and interest payable, and due to affiliates.
-The carrying value of these assets and liabilities in the Statement of Financial Position are assumed to approximate fair value.
+Investments Le Level 1 Level 2 Le evel 3 Value Federated treasury obligations \$ -0- \$ 17,993,959 \$ -0- \$ 17,993,959

 ASC Topic 820 requires the Facilities to disclose fair value information for all financial instruments, whether or not recognized in the Statement of Financial Position, for which it is practicable to estimate fair value.
 The Facilities' financial instruments, other than bonds payable, are generally short- term in nature and contain minimal credit risk.
-These
+These instruments consist of cash and cash equivalents, accounts and interest payable, and due to affiliates.
+The carrying value of these assets and liabilities in the Statement of Financial Position are assumed to approximate fair value.

 The estimated fair value of debt is determined based on rates currently available to the Facilities for debt with similar terms and remaining maturities.
-The carrying amount and estimated fair value of the Facilities' debt at June 30, 2014 is summarized as follows:
+The carrying amount of the Facilities' debt at June 30, 2016 is assumed to approximate the estimated fair value.